jfriesne/audiomove/README.txt

 ---------------------------

 Just drag the AudioMove folder to wherever you want to keep it.

-On Windows, you may need to run the included vcredist.exe file before AudioMove will run.
-(AudioMove for Windows was compiled with Microsoft Visual Studio Express 2008, and requires that their run-time libraries be installed)

 To run AudioMove, just double-click its icon.